Artist statement

 藝術家自述

-Kwong’s practice investigates how identity, memory, and cultural character are reshaped through processes of migration, material translation, and spatial negotiation.
+Jason Kwong's practice investigates how identity, memory, and cultural character are reshaped through processes of migration, material translation, and spatial negotiation.
 Informed by his research into Dansaekhwa, the Korean monochrome painting movement, his work emphasises active labour, meditative repetition, and prolonged engagement with materials.
-Rather than aiming for resolution or formal harmony, his approach foregrounds friction, resistance, and gradual transformation, allowing meaning to emerge through process rather than representation.
+Instead of aiming for resolution or formal harmony, his approach foregrounds friction, resistance, and gradual transformation, allowing meaning to emerge through process rather than representation.

 Across his practice, minimal gestures and restrained language are used to cultivate states of stillness, attentiveness, and slow perception.
 Serial processes, repetition, and site-responsive installations invite viewers to encounter the work not as an image to be decoded, but as a field to be entered—one shaped by labour, duration, and negotiated balance.